robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

 ![NOMAD APIs page, get the token from the clipboard button](images/nomad_apis.png)

-and use the date menu to set the expiration date of the token; besides that, there's a *clipboard* button.
-When you click on it, the access token will be added to you clipboard.
-Now you can paste it wherever you want.
-Save it somewhere.

 Click on the date (put a date further ahead, as you are setting an expiry date to the token), and then click on the :clipboard: icon to copy the token.
 From the vm terminal, open the `.env` where the `$minio_access_key` and the `$minio_secret_key` have been previously saved, and add the nomad token and the minio_url.
 The format should be along the lines of this one: